Artemis6425/LethalTracker/README.md

 ## Features

 - All-inclusive LethalTracker.exe file so you don't have to deal with my messy code!
-- Built-in overtime calculator (with possibility to calculate how much you need to sell to hit quota!)
+- Built-in overtime calculator (with possibility to calculate how much you need to sell to hit quota!) **fixed in v1.31!**
 - Ability to estimate future quotas
 - Option to open a window specifically designed to be captured by OBS **added in v1.2!**
 - ...and more!